 The goal of the project is to improve the density of our Wi-Fi network throughout campus over the next several years to improve performance and reliability, improve the campus user experience, increase the efficiency of our networking services and better support teaching and research.

-Here is an example of the improvements gained in Wi-Fi coverage for the Valley Life Sciences Building (VLSB), one of the recent upgrades we have completed:
+To see the difference between previous and current Wi-Fi design, view this diagram showing the improvements gained in Wi-Fi coverage for the Valley Life Sciences Building (VLSB), one of the recent upgrades we have completed:

 When will you be improving Wi-Fi in my building?

-View the project map for current project status and work under way.
+View the project map for current project status and work underway.
 Further Wi-Fi upgrades will be completed when funding is acquired.

 My building has been listed as already upgraded, but my performance on Wi-Fi is still poor.
 What should I do?